 - Click Launch to run the import task.

 The index page for catalog import indicates the status for the catalog import task as either Draft, Launched, Paused, or Completed.
-For more information, see View Catalog Status.
+For more information, see View catalog upload status.

 Watch this video for a quick overview of setting up an import task.